165-Softtech-Patika-Java-Spring/bitirmeprojesi-cbarkinozer/README.md

 - I wanted to make queries and code simpler, faster,and I also wanted to reduce storage and query time costs.
 - There are findAll and findById endpoints to the controllers as extra, because I needed them while using the API.
 - I added integration tests for controllers (to test the flow and API path) and unit tests for service layers by mocking.
-- Happy case, empty case, validations, and null parameters are tested.
+- Happy case, empty case, validations, and null parameters tests are written.
+- Some tests are not working properly.